TCGV/blog/_posts/2021-02-18-building-a-decentralized-options-exchange.md

 Holders of credit tokens can request to withdraw (and burn) their balance for stablecoins as long as there are sufficient funds available in the exchange to process the operation, otherwise the withdraw request will be FIFO-queued while the exchange gathers funds, accruing interest until it's finally processed to compensate for the delay.

 Phew, that's it!
 While implementing the options exchange I came across several challenges, tried different approaches, reverted back and tried again until coming up with this solution.
-There's still work to be done (see "next steps" section below), but I'm confident this foundation is solid enough to support further developments.
+There's still work to be done (see "Status & next steps" section below), but I'm confident this foundation is solid enough to support further developments.

 DeFi glossary
 ============